 But the main fear of startups is that AI is complicated and expensive.
 What are the challenges of implementing ai in healthcare apps?

 So, don’t worry about the complexity.
-Let’s explore in this article how AI can help in Digital Health and determine whether it’s needed in your specific case.
+In this article, AI Integration Consultant Dr. Umer Khan and our team explore how AI can assist in Digital Health and determine its relevance to your specific case.

 Paradoxically, AI is often more empathetic in communication than humans.